Landau Theory of Dynamic Critical Phenomena in the Rayleigh-Benard System: Equilibrium and dynamic critical phenomena

 Before leaving van Kampen's theory of the van der Waals gas we emphasize that its most important and absolutely essential feature is the difference in the consideration of the attractive and the repulsive forces.
 The long range attractive force is a gradient of the energy and the hard core repulsive force is a gradient of the entropy.
 In other words, the long range attractive force is an energetic force, the short range repulsive force is an entropic force.
 Using the terminology introduced in \cite{GREE}, the long range attractive force is a gradient of the inner energy (the part of the energy that can be expressed in terms of the state variables chosen in the SMT theory - the field $n(\rr)$ in the van Kampen's theory) and the short range repulsive forces is a gradient of the inner energy (the part of the energy that cannot be expressed in terms of the state variable chosen in the SMT theory).
 Appearance of entropic forces in mesoscopic dynamical theories is not unusual.
 For instance a well known example of the entropic force is the rubber-elastic force.
 The energy involved in very complex excluded-volume type interactions among polymeric chains composing the rubber cannot be expressed in terms of the state variables used in the elasticity theory.
 The energy generating such interactions is thus considered in the elasticity theory as an internal energy and is expressed in terms of entropy.

-\subsubsection{Landau theory of the van der Waals gas critical phenomena}
+\subsection{Landau theory of the van der Waals gas critical phenomena}

 We return to the passage (\ref{eq1}) but we see it now through the eyes of Landau \cite{Landau}.
-We skip the time evolution in SMT (as we did in van Kampen's theory) and begin with Landau's view of the thermodynamic potential $\Phi^{(SMT)}$.
-We concentrate only on the critical behavior.
-Such limitation has its advantages and disadvantages.
-The advantage is the universal thermodynamic potential and the disadvantage is a very limited information about critical phenomena exiting the theory.
+We skip the time evolution in SMT as we already did in Section (\ref{sec12}).
+We assume that the thermodynamic potential $\Phi^{(SMT)}$ exists but in this section we also skip its specification.
+We only assume that it is a potential displaying a critical behavior.
+We do not know where the critical point is placed in the state space but we assume that it exists.

-We begin with the universal thermodynamic potential.
-If we limit our attention to a small neighborhood of the critical point and if the extra state variables on the SMT level (extra to the state variables used on the ET level (in (\ref{eq1})) or the MT level (in (\ref{eq2})) can be reduced to a one dimensional $\zeta\in\mathbb{R}$, ($\zeta=0$ at the critical point), called in the Landau theory an order parameter, then (up to the fourth order in $\zeta$ ) there are only a few critical thermodynamic potentials (that all are polynomials in $\zeta$) on the SMT level.
-This type of universality of critical polynomials has been anticipated by Landau \cite{Landau} and proven rigorously in \cite{Thom}, \cite{Arnold}.
-In particular the critical potential

-very often appears in the context of specific physical applications (e.g. in the investigation of the van der Waals gas (\ref{LvdW})).
-The coefficients $\varpi_1,\varpi_2,\varpi_3$ in (\ref{Lanpol}) remain at this point unspecified.
-We have already proven that (\ref{LvdW}) implies (\ref{genhom}).
-The same proof leads to the generalized homogeneity.